dkandalov/kotlin-99/readme.md

 ### [P90][] (**) [Eight queens](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
 This is a classical problem in computer science.
-The objective is to place eight queens on a chessboard so that no two queens are attacking each other; i.e., no two queens are in the same row, the same column, or on the same diagonal.
+The objective is to place eight queens on a chessboard so that no two queens are attacking each other, i.e. no two queens are in the same row, column or diagonal.

-Hint: it might be easier to represent positions of the queens as a list of numbers ``1..N`` (for example ``listOf(4, 2, 7, 3, 6, 8, 5, 1)`` means that the queen in the first column is in row 4, the queen in the second column is in row 2).
+Hint: it might be easier to represent positions of the queens as a list of numbers ``1..N``.
+For example, ``listOf(4, 2, 7, 3, 6, 8, 5, 1)`` meaning that queen in the first column is in row 4,
+the queen in the second column is in row 2, etc. Otherwise, feel free to use a data class for queen position.

 ### [P91][] (**) [Knight's tour](https://en.wikipedia.org/wiki/Knight%27s_tour).